|COMSATS' Tele-Health Services Website (www.ehealthcomsats.com)

 Another Tele-health set up at Zhob, Balochistan commenced in 2011 when COMSATS signed an MoU with the Human Development Foundation (HDF) for collaboration in Tele-health.
 This set up, based at community health centre of HDF in Zhob, has carried out a hundreds of consultations since its establishment.

 Besides Teleconsultations, Telehealth Services aim to provide support to other organizations that seek its collaboration and technical expertise in this field.
 It also focuses on training and capacity building of the human resource involved in such activities.

 - COMSATS’ Tele-health Programme was the first Tele-health project in Pakistan offering live consultations.
 The initiative at Zhob is the only such effort in the Balochistan province.

-- Two Tele-health projects were successfully completed that benefited a large number of people in the districts of Gujar Khan, Skardu, and Zhob (Pakistan).
+- Tele-health activities/services benefited a large number of people in the districts of Gujar Khan, Skardu, and Zhob (Pakistan).

 - The major beneficiaries of the Tele-health services have been women and children that showed a reasonable level of satisfaction, acceptability and comfort towards the mode of service delivery.